RESEARCH FOR A CURE

 Mark M. Davis Lab, Stanford University

-Propel a Cure has also helped fund a groundbreaking study at the Mark M. Davis Lab at Stanford University focusing on T-cell receptors (TCRs) in the gut of Crohn’s disease patients.
+For its first grant, Propel a Cure in partnership with the nonprofit Cure for IBD awarded $58,000 toward a groundbreaking study at the Mark M. Davis Lab at Stanford University, entitled "Identification of Circulating and Tissue-Resident CD4+ T Cells Specific for Disease-Driving Antigens in Crohn's Disease".
+The project focused on T-cell receptors (TCRs) in the gut of Crohn’s patients.
 In immune-mediated diseases, TCRs bind to certain antigens that appear foreign, flagging them for destruction.

-The Davis Lab has explored the specific TCRs involved in Crohn’s and has made progress in better understanding their behavior by finding patterns and grouping certain sections of their sequences into clusters using a unique algorithm they have created that has successfully worked in other diseases.
+The Davis Lab furthermore explored the specific TCRs involved in Crohn’s and made progress in better understanding their behavior by finding patterns and grouping certain sections of their sequences into clusters using a unique algorithm they created that had successfully worked for other diseases under study.

-The lab has also been using an algorithm to study human leukocyte antigens (HLAs), proteins that are on most of the cells in the body.
+The lab also used an algorithm to study human leukocyte antigens (HLAs), proteins that are on most of the cells in the body.
 HLAs present antigens to TCRs, triggering a reaction if the antigen appears foreign.
-Like the TCRs, there should be a pattern to the behavior of HLAs.
-The research team is hoping that these special algorithms will help them unlock the specific antigens involved in Crohn’s disease.

 MOVING FORWARD